-The default tree structure, includes the PISGs for each of the three MSC Principles to be used in fishery assessments O
+The default tree structure includes the PISGs for each of the three MSC Principles to be used in fishery assessments.

-Scope
+Scope o

 To be eligible for certification against the MSC Fisheries Standard a fishery must meet the scope criteria.
-The normative requirements for scope criteria are presented in FCR 7.4.
+The normative requirements for scope criteria are presented in Fisheries Certification Process (FCP) Section 7.4.